 Even from centuries ago, candles have already been used by people.
 They have been making their way from China, to Europe and on to the rest of the parts of the world.
 Before, the first types of candles were made out of wax and natural fat; in the later years, oil was then used.
-Mainly candles were used to light up rooms in the past however with the discovery of electricity; candles are now seen as decorative pieces for the household.
-They are great when it comes to setting the mood for the lighting and you can even make your very own personalized candles and candle holders.
+Mainly candles were used to light up rooms in the past however with the discovery of electricity.
+They are now seen as decorative pieces for the household.
+They are great when it comes to setting the mood for the lighting and you can even DIY your very own personalized candles and candle holders.

 Having fun with DIY candle holders